chiagbanweghi101/The-seeker-platform/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ---

-## 📝 License

-This project is licensed under the ISC License.

----

-## 👤 Author
+##  Author
+chiagbanweghi moses peter

-Built with ❤️ for connecting job seekers with opportunities.
+Built for connecting job seekers with opportunities.

 ---